-If you warm up your car before driving on cold winter mornings, you’re doing it wrong
+If You Warm up Your Car Before Driving on Cold Winter Mornings, You’re Doing it Wrong

-It’s Monday, it’s 10 degrees outside, there’s some snow on the ground but not enough for school or work to close, you have an icy windshield to melt or scrape and you tell either yourself or surrounding family, “I’m going to go outside and warm up the car.”
+It’s a cold winter morning, it’s 10 degrees outside, there’s some snow on the ground but not enough for school or work to close.
+You have an icy windshield to melt or scrape and you tell either yourself or surrounding family, “I’m going to go outside and warm up the car.”

-You start the car, let it sit idling in the driveway for a few minutes and then begin your day when you are satisfied that your engine has not been harmed by the piercing cold.
+You start the car, let it sit idling in the driveway for a few minutes and then begin your day when you are satisfied with the temperature inside the vehicle.
+It makes sense, right?
+It can’t do any harm to let your car idle in cold weather, or can it?

-RELATED: Here’s how to clean your car’s cloudy headlights yourself for only a couple bucks, thanks to one secret ingredient

 Sorry to be the bearer of bad news, but this is not a good idea for your car or your wallet.